My day at The Open Championship

 So, I’ll start with breakfast where I made acquaintance with Dan and Jeanne some friends of my sister Leslie and brother-in-law John.
 They had planned a trip to Ireland and decided to come over a day or two early so they could take in the Open.
 We’d been in touch by email leading up to our mutual trips but had never met.

 We found a booth style seat (four seats around a center table) and were soon joined by a chap from the States who’d been out on Wednesday for the practice round.
-Based on his description, I’d recommend including a practice day because the atmosphere he described sounded significantly more relaxed than on Championship days.
+Based on his description, I’d recommend that anyone who plans to attend this or a similar event include the practice day because the atmosphere he described sounded significantly more relaxed than it would be on Championship days.
 The patter was entertaining and made the hour plus ride pass quite quickly.

 Getting off the train, a fellow who’d attended Maryland saw my hat (the red and black one) and we started chatting about the Terps as we shuffled from the train to the bus which would take us from the station at Leuchars to the course.
 We got our first view of the distant course and I managed this sloppy shot through the bus window: